Responsive vs Adaptive Web Design

 Responsive Design

-For example, if you pull up a responsive web site and change the size of the browser window you will see the content dynamically rearranging to fit within those pixel limitations.
-To help illustrate the differences I have put together a simple illustration.
+For example, if you pull up a responsive website and change the size of the browser window, you will see the content dynamically rearranging to fit within those pixel limitations.
+To help illustrate the differences, I have put together a simple illustration.

 Adaptive Web Design